futarchy-fi/futarchy/.instructions/liquidity.md

     - Clean separation of concerns between different protocol interactions

 ### 3. Price Oracle Implementation [done]
-**Objective:** Create system to fetch and process current market prices
+**Objective:** Fetch on-chain Balancer pool prices with minimal off-chain dependencies
 - **Requirements:**
-  - Query SushiSwap API for current spot prices of collateral tokens vs WXDAI
+  - **Use Balancer's on-chain vault/pools** to retrieve spot prices for collateral tokens (e.g., Balancer's `IVault`)
-  - Calculate token1/token2 price ratio
-  - Handle API response errors with clear messaging
-  - Calculate appropriate prices for YES/NO tokens (half of collateral price)
+  - Avoid reliance on off-chain APIs; this is an MVP, so no fallback mechanism needed
+  - Calculate resulting YES/NO token prices at half the collateral price (if relevant to your futarchy design)
-- **Expected Output:** Current price data for all relevant token pairs
+- **Expected Output:** Reliable, on-chain price data for all relevant token pairs
 - **Dependencies:** Contract interfaces from step 2
 - **Implementation:**
   - **Files:**
-    - `src/price-oracle/SushiswapPriceOracle.sol` - Library for interacting with SushiSwap API
+    - `src/price-oracle/BalancerPriceOracle.sol` - Library for interacting with Balancer pools
     - `src/price-oracle/PriceOracleService.sol` - Service contract for price fetching and processing
     - `script/test_price_oracle.sh` - Test script for validating the price oracle
   - **Key Components:**
-    - **SushiswapPriceOracle Library:**
-      - HTTP API integration using VM FFI capabilities
-      - Custom decimal string parsing
-      - Price fetching and conversion to standard format (18 decimals)
-    - **PriceOracleService Contract:**
+    - **Query Balancer Vault:**
+      - Call `getPoolTokens(poolId)` to retrieve token balances
+      - If using weighted pools, factor in token weights to compute the spot price
+    - **Compute Spot Price:**
+      - `spotPrice = (balanceIn / weightIn) / (balanceOut / weightOut)` (conceptual formula, depends on pool type)
+    - **YES/NO Price Calculation:**
-      - Fetching price data for proposal tokens
+      - Use half of the collateral token's Balancer-based price as an initial reference for YES and NO tokens
-      - Computing YES/NO token prices
-      - Formatting and logging price information
   - **Data Structures:**
     - `TokenPriceData` - Struct for token price information
     - `ProposalPriceData` - Struct for complete proposal price data